stackbit-projects/visatoolset-182e4/content/pages/index.md

     type: section_hero
     image: images/hero.png
     image_alt: App preview
-    title: We develop tools to help you navigate visa nightmares.
+    title: We offer tools to help you navigate visa nightmares.
     content: >
       Let us take care of eligibility, documents preparations, and figuring out the nitty gritty processes, so you can focus on what matters most.